Hyperuniformity near jamming transition over a wide range of bidispersity: Introduction

-Recently, we investigated density fluctuations in two-dimensional mixtures near $\varphi_J$ and reported a smaller hyperuniformity exponent, $\alpha \approx 0.7$~\cite{matsuyama2021geometrical}.
-This value has proven robust and insensitive to the different annealing protocols used to prepare the packings.
-The deviation from previously reported exponents in three-dimensional systems is somewhat surprising, given that the upper critical dimension of the jamming transition is $d_c = 2$.
-In this study, we re-examine the hyperuniformity exponent for two-dimensional packings with high accuracy.
-We use a standard protocol to generate jammed packings: slow isotropic compression toward the jamming transition density $\varphi_J$.
-In the previous study, we investigated only an equimolar bidisperse system with a size ratio of $1{:}1.4$ between small and large particles, an archetypal and widely used model system in studies of the jamming transition.
-Here, we extend the analysis across a wide range of size ratios, $\sr = \sigma_S/\sigma_L$, from $0.3$ to the monodisperse limit of $1$.
-The particle size distribution significantly affects the jamming transition density $\varphi_J$ and local structural features~\cite{koeze2016mapping, saitoh2025jamming, ricouvier2017optimizing}, whereas critical scaling properties remain insensitive to size disparity~\cite{goodrich2014solids, kawasaki2024unified, pan2023review, saitoh2025jamming}.
-Notably, recent studies have shown that jamming criticality persists near $\varphi_J$ even as the size ratio approaches unity and the system becomes increasingly crystalline.
-However, the range over which critical scaling is observed narrows progressively in the monodisperse limit, $\sr \to 1^{-}$~\cite{tong2015crystals, ikeda2020jamming}.
-The point $\sr = 1$ is singular, as the system forms an ideal crystal and exhibits no jamming criticality~\cite{tong2015crystals}.
-This observation suggests that hyperuniformity, if intrinsic to the jamming transition, should likewise persist across a wide range of size ratios, up to the monodisperse limit.
-However, prior studies have reported that hyperuniformity disappears when the size ratio $\sr$ is too small or too large~\cite{ricouvier2017optimizing, maher2023hyperuniformity, dreyfus2015diagnosing}.
-It remains unclear whether hyperuniformity is genuinely absent at extreme size ratios, or whether it is present but obscured by spurious fluctuations.
-These fluctuations include local compositional fluctuations, which become prominent when $\sr$ is very small, and noise from crystalline grain boundaries, which inevitably emerge as $\sr \to 1^{-}$.
-Existing variants of $S(q)$, such as the $q$-dependent isothermal compressibility $\chi_T(q)$ and the local volume fluctuation $\chi_V(q)$ mentioned above, do not sufficiently suppress these sources of noise or enhance the resolution needed to detect hyperuniformity.
+The goal of the present study is to revisit the hyperuniformity ${S(q) \propto q^{\alpha}}$ at $q > q^{\ast}$ in two-dimensional systems.
+We consider a binary mixture of large and small particles of size $\sigma_L$ and $\sigma_S$, respectively, to avoid crystallization.
+Recently, we investigated density hyperuniformity in this intermediate-$q$ regime in two-dimensional binary mixtures near $\varphi_J$ and reported a smaller hyperuniformity exponent, $\alpha \approx 0.6\text{--}0.7$~\cite{matsuyama2021geometrical}.
+This value has proven robust and insensitive to different annealing protocols used to prepare the packings.
+Surprisingly, this deviation from the exponent $\alpha=1$ reported for the three-dimensional system has received little attention in the literature.
+In this study, we first re-examine the hyperuniformity exponent for two-dimensional packings for an equimolar bidisperse system with a size ratio of ${\sigma_S: \sigma_L=1{:}1.4}$, the most widely used model system in studies of the jamming transition.
+Then we extend the analysis to a broad range of size ratios, $\sr\equiv \sigma_S/\sigma_L$, from as small as 0.3 to the monodisperse limit of $1$.
+It is known that the particle size ratio significantly affects the jamming transition density $\varphi_J$ and local structural features~\cite{koeze2016mapping, saitoh2025jamming,ricouvier2017optimizing}.
+When the size ratio $\sr$ is close to 1, the packing tends to develop crystalline order.
+In contrast, when $\sr$ is small, the small particles tend to be embedded in the void spaces formed by the large particles, which enhances the concentration fluctuations.
+Surprisingly, recent studies have shown that the critical scaling properties for typical observables such as $\delta z$ and $G$ remain robust and survive for a wide range of the size ratio $\sr$~\cite{goodrich2014solids,kawasaki2024unified,pan2023review,saitoh2025jamming}.
+Notably, jamming criticality persists near $\varphi_J$ even as the size ratio approaches unity and the system becomes increasingly crystalline, although the range over which critical scaling is observed narrows progressively in the monodisperse limit, $\sr \to 1^{-}$~\cite{tong2015crystals, ikeda2020jamming}, except for a singular point $\sr = 1$ at which the system forms an ideal crystal with no jamming criticality~\cite{tong2015crystals}.
+It is therefore natural to expect that the hyperuniformity should also persist for a range of $\sr$.